| | Because in our 12 months in government we set an

 state of disrepair.
 Finance will be made available for these capital

-works without it being a burden on cane farmers or the FSC. |
+works without it being a burden on cane farmers or the FSC. | | | FSC will be required to diversify into other

 agro-based industries.
 This will provide income support to farmers